At IU, what is the spam quarantine service?

 messages that you want to keep) to your

-Junk E-mail folder, move it to
+Junk E-mail folder.
+To keep such a message, move it to

 another folder.
 In Exchange, you can prevent future false positives by